-An alternative approach would be to exempt the reporting of settlement failures in the case of CCP-cleared repos.
-However, this approach would undesirably bifurcate the reporting requirement on parties and significantly diminish the value of the residual requirement to report fails.
+Exempting the reporting of settlement failures in the case of CCP-cleared and bilaterally-netted repos is desirable in itself but is not without problems.
+This approach would bifurcate the reporting requirement on parties and significantly diminish the value of the residual requirement to report fails.